Recurrent Urinary Tract Infections

 Sterilizing Washcloths for Home Use

-The clinician may recommend sterilizing washcloths for washing and personal hygiene to help prevent recurrent urinary tract infections.
-This extra step is probably unnecessary for most patients with recurrent infections, but it can benefit the more severe or resistant cases.
+The clinician may recommend sterilizing washcloths for washing and personal hygiene to help prevent recurrent UTIs.
+This extra step is probably unnecessary for most patients with recurrent infections but can benefit the more severe or resistant cases.
 Patients should use only those washcloths purchased for this purpose and remember to wipe correctly from front to back.
+The following are recommended steps for sterilization:

 1. Wash the washcloths with hot water and soap or detergent.
 If the patient doesn’t have a washer, they can use soap and hot water in a sink.